 STEM lessons that will track with Virginia’s Standards of Learning for each grade.
 The introduction of engineering components is also new, and it makes problem-based learning more important to the process.

-At Lynchburg College, Bill Noel, associate professor of communications and director of the Donovan Center, will lead the video production, and dean of graduate studies Ed Polloway serves on the Partnership Leadership Team.
+At University of Lynchburg, Bill Noel, associate professor of communications and director of the Donovan Center, will lead the video production, and dean of graduate studies Ed Polloway serves on the Partnership Leadership Team.